FLCAC-admin/FLCAC-docs/docs/DataSubmissionToolkit.md

 ### Submission Guidance

-- [USLCI Submission Handbook](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/00-sub-handbook-landing.md): Submission handbook for USLCI and other FLCAC repositories.
+- [FLCAC Submission Handbook](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook): Submission handbook for USLCI and other FLCAC repositories.
 Section 2: How do I publish my data in USLCI?
 Provides technical details of the publishing process.
-- [Metadata Guidance Tables](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/02-how-to-publish-in-the-uslci.md#metadata-guidance-tables): These tables provide information on metadata that should be included in each openLCA field with examples.
+- [Metadata Guidance Tables](https://flcac-admin.github.io/FLCAC-docs/metadataguidance): These tables provide information on metadata that should be included in each openLCA field with examples.

 :::{note}
 It is preferred that data providers fill in their metadata directly in openLCA, but if needed an excel template can be provided to fill out metadata.